Leila-Ta/MIMICS-Duo/README.md

 | engagement_level                    | (integer) A label in [0, 10] representing total user engagements.     |
 | option_cctr_1, ..., option_cctr_5   | (real) The conditional click probability on each candidate answer.    |

-### The Bing API's Search Results for MIMICS-Due Queries
+### The Bing API's Search Results for MIMICS-Duo Queries
 Since the query and clarification panes were extracted from MIMICS-ClickExplore, the web search result page (SERP) information, can be downloaded from [here](http://ciir.cs.umass.edu/downloads/mimics-serp/MIMICS-BingAPI-results.zip).
 Each line in the file can be loaded as a JSON object and contain all information returned by the Bing's Web Search API.

 ## Citation